ARTSTM/U5_WS/folder1/file1.md

  - Specify workspace location (i.e. `C:\_Work\U5_WS`)

 ![Workspace_start](./img/New_prj_start.gif)

-- Start new project using one of the below methods
+- Start new project using one of the below methods:
   - by selecting `File->New->STM32Project`
   - by click on `Start new STM32 project` button

   ![Workspace_start2](./img/New_prj_start_2.gif)